Norwegian Krumkake Recipe

 Cup-shape: Place warm cookie into a cup (not mug) and let cool before removing.

-Half-round shape: Place wafer directly over a small juice glass - it will take "a half-round-shape" and turn out perfect for filling.
+Half-round shape: Place wafer directly over a small juice glass - it will take "a half-round-shape kind-of like a large hard taco shell.
+It will then be perfect for filling with delicious fruit, berries, whipped cream, or whatever you choose.

 Rolled-up shape: Use an ordinary butter knife to form a nice rolled-up shape.